 - Community Engagement

-The social impact framework is aligned to the Tasmanian Government’s Child and Youth Wellbeing Framework and other outcomes frameworks.
-We use this to evaluate the effectiveness of our community engagement and development initiatives.
+The social impact framework is aligned to the Tasmanian Government’s Child and Youth Wellbeing Framework, Outcome Star, Trauma Informed, Asset Based, Collective Impact and other outcomes frameworks.
+We use this to evaluate the effectiveness of our community wellbeing initiatives.

 Learn more about the social impact approach by clicking here.